langroid/langroid/docs/quick-start/chat-agent.md

 ## Agents and Tasks

-A [`ChatAgent`](/reference/langroid/agent/chat_agent) is an abstraction that wraps a few components, including an LLM (`ChatAgent.llm`), possibly equipped with tools/function-calling, and optionally a vector-database (`ChatAgent.vecdb`).
+A [`ChatAgent`](/reference/langroid/agent/chat_agent) is an abstraction that wraps a few components, including:
+- an LLM (`ChatAgent.llm`), possibly equipped with tools/function-calling,
+- optionally a vector-database (`ChatAgent.vecdb`)
+The `ChatAgent` class also maintains the LLM conversation history.

 A `ChatAgent` class has various methods that can be called t